shivannis/xandr-docs-public/xandr-docs/articles/invest/adaptive-pacing.md

 ---
 title: Microsoft Invest - Adaptive Pacing
-description: Understand how adaptive pacing prevents overpaying by controlling a line item's pacing and the learn the benefits of adaptive pacing.
+description: Understand how adaptive pacing prevents overpaying by controlling a line item's pacing and learn the benefits of adaptive pacing.
 ---

 # Microsoft Invest - Adaptive pacing